-Auditors mainly refer to the Public Procurement principles established in their national laws.
+Auditors mainly refer to the public procurement principles established in their national laws.
 These principles are meant to guide the content of regulations, the interpretation of legal provisions and the decision-making throughout the entire procurement process.

-Nowadays, by the influence of international best practice in Public Procurement and of the UN guidance included in the UNCITRAL model law on Procurement of Goods, Construction and Services, national Public Procurement laws and regulations often refer to the internationally accepted principles they convey.
+Nowadays, by the influence of international best practice in public procurement and of the UN guidance included in the UNCITRAL model law on Procurement of Goods, Construction and Services, national public procurement laws and regulations often refer to the internationally accepted principles they convey.
+If the SAI's country is a member (or applicant) of the WTO GPA, the agreement and the nation's commitments may also be relevant.

-UNCITRAL is a subsidiary body of the UN General Assembly and, among other roles, it prepares model laws, which are legislative texts recommended to States for enactment as part of their national laws.
-The UNCITRAL model law on Procurement of Goods, Construction and Services encourages national provisions of Public Procurement laws to incorporate the following principles:
+UNCITRAL is a subsidiary body of the UN General Assembly and, among other roles, it prepares model laws, which are legislative texts recommended to states for enactment as part of their national laws.
+The UNCITRAL model law on Procurement of Goods, Construction and Services encourages national provisions of public procurement laws to incorporate the following principles:

-Open participation and competition All potential qualified suppliers should be allowed to participate in Public Procurements procedures, except on specific, regulated and justified circumstances, which permit exclusions Fairness and equality All interested / potential bidders should be able to have access to and rely on clear, objective and complete information and criteria, publicly disseminated by the contracting authority.
+Open participation and competition All potential qualified suppliers should be allowed to participate in public procurements procedures, except on specific, regulated and justified circumstances, which permit exclusions Fairness and equality All interested / potential bidders should be able to have access to and rely on clear, objective and complete information and criteria, publicly disseminated by the contracting authority.
 Bidders are also entitled to expect that they will be treated fairly and on equal conditions to other participants.

-Integrity and transparency Taxpayers and citizens in general have the right to expect that Public Procurement is conducted with integrity, exclusively in the public interest and in a transparent way.
+Integrity and transparency Taxpayers and citizens in general have the right to expect that public procurement is conducted with integrity, exclusively in the public interest and in a transparent way.
 Economy, Efficiency and/or Effectiveness They also expect that prices paid for the goods, services and works represent maximum value for money and are procured in the right quality, quantity and in time.

-Where SAIs consider it appropriate to assess the quality of national Public Procurement rules and procedures against international recommendations, criteria for the audit may be looked for in the UNCITRAL model law or in other international documents, such as the OECD Principles for Integrity in Public Procurement.
+Where SAIs consider it appropriate to assess the quality of national public procurement rules and procedures against international recommendations, criteria for the audit may be looked for in the UNCITRAL model law or in other international documents, such as the OECD Principles for Integrity in Public Procurement.